awssgr/voterocket-lab/README.md

 This will update the React state using the GraphQL subscription we added to the `schema.graphql` file [above](#add-castvote-to-your-graphql-schema), and again is updated and managed automatically by the Framework.

-### Add authentication

-- Its really easy to add authentication using Amplify and [Amazon Cognito](https://aws.amazon.com/cognito/).
-In a [few lines of code](https://aws-amplify.github.io/docs/js/authentication#automated-setup) you will be able to add an authentication step so that only logged-in users can access your application.

 ### Host using the AWS Amplify Console

 - You can also very easily deploy the application using [AWS Amplify Console](https://aws.amazon.com/amplify/console/).
 Here are some [examples](https://aws.amazon.com/amplify/console/getting-started/) that demonstrate how to do this.

+### Use other Amplify Framework features and services

+The Amplify Framework is comprehensive and can let you integrate other services such as RESTful APIs, authentication, relational databases, analytics, storage, messaging, chat and others.
+For example, its really easy to add authentication using Amplify and [Amazon Cognito](https://aws.amazon.com/cognito/).
+In a [few lines of code](https://aws-amplify.github.io/docs/js/authentication#automated-setup) you will be able to add an authentication step so that only logged-in users can access your application.

+You can also use Amplify to develop applications for mobile apps using iOS and Android native APIs that could for example share the same back-end as this lab's.

 ### Further reading